caltechlibrary/dataset/INSTALL.md

 1. Download the zip file
 2. Unzip the zip file
-3. Copy the executables to $HOME/bin (or a folder in your path)
+3. Copy the executables to the "bin" directory in your "HOME" directory (or a folder in your path)
 4. Test

 Here's an example of the commands run in from the Bash shell on Windows 10 after